HannaMalec/comp150fall2024projectone/README.md

 Enjoy your adventure!

 #How our Game works

+#STORYLINE
    #Narrator is the monopoly_man
    #Player has a choice between four characters(monopoly pieces): battleship, race_car, top_hat, and thimble
+#NPCs
    #You combat with different NPCs to gain money(NPC's will be names of Monopoly Properties) and the player interacts with them when they are prompted with "would you like to buy this property: Y or N"
+#MONEY_COUNT
    #Total amount of moneu will be displayed during the game
-#If Character runs out of money(money less then certain amount) the player will be elimanated
+   #If Character runs out of money(money less then certain amount) the player will be eliminated